 People head to Google to search for their questions constantly.
 Which makes it a valuable way to come up with content ideas.
 After all, seeing the questions Internet users type directly into search engines is about as close to reading their minds as you can get!

 You can find out the questions people are asking right in Google keyword planner.
 Simply click on “Filter” and then “Keyword Text”.
 Navigate to “Contains” and enter the first word at the start of a question.
 For example: what, why, who, when, how, where.

 Repeating this for the other five suppositions gives you question-type suggestions which you can use to shape your content plan.

-Localized Keyword Volumes
+Understanding Keyword Search Volumes

 There is a way to get down to the city level when it comes to finding out what people are searching for which is important for local SEO.